botstory/botstory/README.md

 Sure dialog can be made in diagrams but my thought that code should clear enough to show story of dialog and should be open for modification.

+As well it is too hard to use git for store versions of diagrams.

 # Install